wp-plugins/multi-column-tag-map/readme.txt

 * equal: What this does is makes the horizontal sections equal height based on the tallest in the row.
 This is only recommended if you are using the "hide" option.
 Look at the first image in the screenshots page for a better example.
 * manual: Each letter will create the begining of a new column.
 Exmple: 'manual="e, h, t".'
 This will create four columns (a-d, e-g, h-s and t-z+numbers).
 Writing "a, e, h, t" will have the same effect.
 The "columns" option is ignored as the "manual" setting over rides it.
 * basic: This removes all the alphanumeric headings.
 It then splits your columns by the number of tags rather than the number of headings.
 See screenshot <a href=\"http://wordpress.org/extend/plugins/multi-column-tag-map/screenshots/\">"The 'basic' option"</a>.
 The "more", "hide", "num_show", "toggle", and "equal" are ignored when using the "basic" option.
+* basic_heading: Turns the letter headings on or off in the basic mode.

 = Note =
 You must be using jQuery in order to use the show, hide and equal feature.